Operators of Essential Services and the NIS Regulations

 The NIS Regulations set out strict compliance obligations for OES to ensure they “take appropriate and proportionate technical and organisational measures to manage the risks posed to the security of network and information systems which they use in their operations” as specified in the NIS Directive.

 The National Cyber Security Centre (NCSC) has published guidance that describes 4 objectives, which are then broken down into 14 high-level principles.
 These principles describe the “mandatory security outcomes to be achieved”; OES can comply with the NIS Regulations by meeting these principles.
-Click here to expand and view the principles and objectives.

 Objective A. Managing security risk